ubccr/xdmod/docs/howto-summary-charts.md

 will override the default charts.

-However, the default summary charts are also explicitly defined as added charts for roles which inherit the `default` type (which is, by default, any logged-in users) by charts stored in `roles.d/jobs.json` (`/etc/xdmod/roles.d/jobs.json` if you installed the RPM or `PREFIX/etc/roles.d/jobs.json` if you did a manual install) - to remove these default charts from logged-in users, the `+summary_charts` field will have to be deleted in this file.
+However, the default summary charts are also explicitly defined as added charts for roles which inherit the `default` role (which is, by default, any logged-in users) by charts stored in `roles.d/jobs.json` (`/etc/xdmod/roles.d/jobs.json` if you installed the RPM or `PREFIX/etc/roles.d/jobs.json` if you did a manual install) - to remove these default charts from logged-in users, the `+summary_charts` field will have to be deleted in this file.